 Take it from a woman whose hips, from certain angles, look almost concave: there are worse curses than being curvacious.
-And remember: hips don’t lie.
-But we’re all entitled to our body image issues, and if you’re dissatisfied with the size or shape of your hips, I respect your right to try to change them.
+And remember: hips don’t lie, they’re quite honest.
+But we’re all entitled to our body image issues, and if you’re dissatisfied with the size or shape, I respect your right to try to get rid of your hips.
 There’s obviously a limit to how much slimmer they can get, since hip size ultimately comes down to bone structure, but if you’ve got a substantial layer of fat on your hips, you’ve got options.
 Don’t expect to lose your hip fat quickly, though.
 Women are genetically programmed to store fat in their lower bodies, and while excess hip fat isn’t linked to health problems like heart disease, it is notoriously hard to get rid of.
 Spot toning alone won’t do the trick; the best way to reduce fat on your hips is with a healthy diet and whole-body exercise.

 If you love your curves but wish their curves would lie flat, you’re probably in the market for a body shaper.
 Shapewear, which is available from Spanx, Maidenform, Victoria’s Secret, and several other brands, is worn underneath regular clothes to reduce the appearance of unwanted fat.
 A shaping slip or a pair of shaping shorts will compress your hip fat just enough to smooth out any lumps or bulges so your hips look slimmer and firmer.

 Ideal Waist-to-Hip Ratio